MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/assign-roles-to-user-accounts-with-office-365-powershell.md

 ## Use the Azure Active Directory PowerShell for Graph module

-First, [connect to your Office 365 tenant](connect-to-office-365-powershell.md#connect-with-the-azure-active-directory-powershell-for-graph-module) using a global administrator account.
+First, [connect to your Microsoft 365 tenant](connect-to-office-365-powershell.md#connect-with-the-azure-active-directory-powershell-for-graph-module) using a global administrator account.

 Next, determine the sign-in name of the user account that you want to add to a role (example: fredsm@contoso.com).
 This is also known as the user principal name (UPN).